-We have a full duty to ensure that you have a home only if all the following 5 criteria apply to your circumstances:
+We will only have a full duty to you if all the following five criteria apply to your circumstances:

 1. You are eligible for assistance

 Being eligible for assistance means you are entitled to help with housing under immigration regulations.
-This will depend on your immigration status in the UK and whether you are habitually resident.
+This will depend on your immigration status in the UK.

 2. You are homeless

 You are homeless or at risk of homelessness within the next 56 days.
 This means that you do not have a legal right to live anywhere (in the UK or anywhere in the world) or you have a home but it is not reasonable for you to continue living in it.